pyeventsourcing/eventsourcing/README.md

 #### Step 2: infrastructure

-Since the appliation state is determined by a sequence of events, we need to store the events of an entity.
+Since the appliation state is determined by a sequence of events, the events of the entities of the application must somehow be stored.

-Let's start by setting up the datastore.
+Let's start by setting up a database for that.
 For the sake of simplicity in this example, use SQLAlchemy to define a database that stores integer-sequenced items.

 ```python